Between us and the Sun

 Munch himself described its origins in two short sentences:

-“I saw the sun rise up above the rocks – I painted the sun.”
+“I saw the sun rise up above the cliffs – I painted the sun.”

 The Sun can be experienced up close in the exhibition Edvard Munch Monumental, on floor 6 at MUNCH.